itsjafer/schwab-api/README.md

 This package enables buying and selling securities programmatically on Charles Schwab.
 Currently, we use a headless browser to automate logging in in order to get authorization cookies.
 All other functionality is done through web requests made to Schwab's own API.

+## Features

+* Buying and Selling tickers
+* Get quotes for multiple tickers
+* Get order information
+* Account and Position Information
+* Limit / Stop orders are possible using trade_v2 parameters
+* Multiple individual account support
+* MFA and TOTP authentication
+* Web Request implementation (with the exception of authentication)

 ## Live Demo